-I grew up in Northwest Arkansas and have lived and worked all over the United States.
-My work career began at the tender age of seven, helping my father build chain-link fence.
+I grew up in Northwest Arkansas and have lived and worked all over the United States—my career has been a patch-work quilt.

-An early fascination with the paranormal developed into an interest in metaphysics, which in turn, led to working with dreams and the use of mythological archetypes in my fiction.
+An early fascination with the paranormal developed into an interest in metaphysics, which in turn, led to working with dreams and the use of mythological archetypes in my fiction and poetry.

-Soultime tells the story of Amar—a reluctant shaman whose journeys to the Otherworld result in boons that make the lives of his people ever more complicated and insecure.
+The novel Soultime tells the story of Amar—a reluctant "Seer" whose accidental journeys into the Otherworld result in boons that make the lives of his people ever more complicated and insecure.
 Yet from the increasing chaos, civilization emerges.

 I have a strong belief in the power of working with dreams.
 I've written numerous articles on dreamwork, maintained the Dream Steps blog since 2005, and facilitated a "No Teacher, Just Students" dreamwork group.